-A radiation therapist is the medical team member with a hospital’s cancer management team, who administers radiation therapy treatments to patients with cancer.
-Many radiation therapists specialize in providing routine diagnostic imaging examinations, however, and most of these radiation therapists specialize in a particular type of diagnostic imaging technique, such as mammography, magnetic resonance imaging, sonography or bone densitometry, the American Society of Radiologic Technologists states.
+Radiation therapists are the medical staff, often with a hospital's cancer management team, who administer radiation therapy treatments to patients with cancer.
+Many specialize in providing routine diagnostic imaging examinations, however, and most of these radiation therapists specialize in a particular type of diagnostic imaging technique, such as mammography, magnetic resonance imaging, sonography or bone densitometry, the American Society of Radiologic Technologists states.

-When administering radiation therapy to help cancer patients eliminate tumors, a radiation therapist uses X-Ray machines and CT scans to pinpoint the location of the tumor, and then uses a machine called a linear accelerator to administer treatment.
+When administering radiation therapy to help cancer patients eliminate tumors, radiation therapists use X-Ray machines and CT scans to pinpoint the location of the tumor, and then use a machine called a linear accelerator to administer treatment.
 Radiation therapists must accurately position their patients during these examinations and treatments, as well as keep detailed records of treatment plans.
 They must be excellent communicators, as they are in continual contact with patients during the length of their treatments, the Mayo Clinic reports.